Florida lawmakers pass gun control bill

 Senators listened to three hours of often emotional testimony before voting.

 "Do I think this bill goes far enough?
 No!
-No, I don't!" said a tearful democratic senator according to TIME.
-She had hoped for a ban on assault weapons, but the Senate had already rejected this at the weekend.
+No, I don't!"
+Democratic Senator Lauren Book told the AP news agency.
+She said she hoped for a ban on assault weapons, but the Senate had already rejected the provision at the weekend.

 Armed 'marshals' in schools